 Business Support, Enterprise On-Ramp and Enterprise Support include support for common operating systems and common application stack components.
 Amazon Web Services Support engineers can assist with the setup, configuration, and troubleshooting of the following third-party platforms and applications.

 - Ubuntu Server

 - Red Hat Enterprise Linux and Fedora

 - Microsoft Windows Server 2008

 - Microsoft Windows Server 2012

 Infrastructure components: Sendmail and Postfix MTAs

 - LVM and Software RAID

 - Microsoft SQL Server

-- Third-party software support is available only to Amazon Web Services Support customers enrolled for Business or Enterprise Support.
+- Third-party software support is available only to Amazon Web Services Support customers subscribed to Business Support, Enterprise On-Ramp or Enterprise Support.